Alan-Miller/seneca/README.md

     ```

 ## Configure your instance
 A config object can be passed into the Seneca instance when it is invoked.
 In our example, an object is passed in like this: ```seneca = require('seneca')({ log: 'silent' });```.
 Setting the ```log``` property to "silent" suppresses Seneca's default logs that appear in the console.
-For more options, including configuration options for debugging and testing, see the [docs at senecajs.org/api/](http://senecajs.org/api/).
+For more options, including configuration options for debugging and testing, see the [Seneca docs at senecajs.org/api/](http://senecajs.org/api/).

 ## Let your services talk